Give us a call M-F (6am-10pm CT), Sat-Sun (8am-7pm CT)

-The number of folding styles available for printing seems endless.
+The number of folding styles available for brochure printing seems endless.
 The amount of information, and what maps or graphics you want to include, can determine which style is best.
-Choose your fold based on how many panels of information are needed and what order they should be discovered.
+Choose your folding style based on the number of panels of information you need and the order in which you want them read.

-Here are some of the most common folds for brochures, menus, greeting cards, and more.
-Click on any of them for more information about how to make them and when they work best.
+Here are some of the most common folds for brochure printing.
+Click on any of them for more information on how to make them and when they work best.

 Accordion Fold: An accordion fold is created by folding a sheet of paper back and forth with three folds.
 It is similar to a Z-fold but has one more fold.
 It forms the letter “M” when viewed from the side.